 - Q: When is our company required to submit a POL to the FHCF? - A: If the FHCF notifies its member companies that they are required to submit POL reports to the FHCF, the first mandatory filing is due by December 31 of the FHCF Contract Year (20XX) in which the hurricane occurred.
-Quarterly thereafter: - A POL is due on 3/31/XX from any company whose losses exceed or are expected to exceed 50% of its FHCF retention. - A POL is due on 6/30/XX from any company whose losses exceed or are expected to exceed 75% of its FHCF retention. - A POL is due on 9/30/XX from any company which anticipates that its losses will exceed 100% of its FHCF retention. - A POL is due from a company which anticipates that its losses will exceed 100% of its FHCF retention by each subsequent quarter-end until the company has paid its policyholders in full - ALL companies must submit a yearly 12/31/XX POL (and beginning with the 2020/2021 Contract Year, must submit a POL by each subsequent 6/30), regardless of their amount of loss, until FHCF losses have been commuted or the company has paid its policyholders in full.
+Quarterly thereafter: - A POL is due on 3/31/XX from any company whose losses exceed or are expected to exceed 50% of its FHCF retention. - A POL is due on 6/30/XX from every company regardless of the amount of a company's loss. - A POL is due on 9/30/XX from any company which anticipates that its losses will exceed 100% of its FHCF retention. - A POL is due from a company which anticipates that its losses will exceed 100% of its FHCF retention by each subsequent 3/31/XX and 9/30/XX quarter-end until the company has paid its policyholders in full. - ALL companies must submit annual 6/30/XX and 12/31/XX POLs, regardless of their amount of loss, until FHCF losses have been commuted or the company has paid its policyholders in full.
 (See Article X of the Reimbursement Contract.)
-[Updated 6/1/20]
+[Updated 6/1/2021]